MateuszKijewski/expenses-app/README.md

 app features:
 - full registration and login system
-- managing expenses, savings, limited categories
+- managing expenses, savings and limited categories
-- reccuring payments using Celery
+- managing recurrent payments using Celery and Redis

+in development:
+- scheduled mails reminding about incoming bills

 in the future:
-- Google login
+- login with Google
-- Mail reminders